 What’s in store for the 2023 market?

-Blair Brandt, Managing Director of Strategic Growth & Operations of Margit Brandt Palm Beach at Premier Estate Properties leads off.
+Margit Brandt, Senior Luxury Real Estate Advisor at Premier Estate Properties in Palm Beach leads off.
 “It’s hard to speak for every South Florida market, because the supply dynamics are different in Miami, Broward, and Palm Beach counties.
 But here in Palm Beach, we’re forecasting pricing stability in the overall $5M+ market in the near term, with continued long-term appreciation.
 Particularly in the coastal West Palm Beach market and North Palm Beach luxury markets, stability and sustainability are the keywords for now with appreciation on the horizon as a large number of big financial institutions plan 2024-2025 relocations to the area once office space is ready.”

 Nicole Oge, Co-Founder and Chief Growth Officer of Official Partners in Miami, confirms this analysis.
 “The market remains strong and we have continued to see record sales in the start of 2023.
 Numerous big deals have taken place throughout our city in various sub-markets.
 We are going to close on a record breaking deal at the Oceana building in May.
 The biggest indicator for us is inventory.
 Good product is still very scarce, and that is what is continuing to command the highest prices.”